While it's considered an intermediate ride, there are some stunt opportunities and challenges.

 Falcon Flow

-Falcon Flow is the lowest in elevation of the trails and at 5.4 miles is longer than Eagle Eye and Hawk's Glide put together.
+Falcon Flow lies at an elevation that allows early-spring and late-fall riding.
+At 5.4 miles, Falcon Flow is longer than Eagle Eye and Hawk's Glide put together.
 When descending top-to-bottom, you'll still put in about 450 vertical feet of climbing, most of it on the lower half of the trail.
 With the up-and-down riding, tackling the trail in the uphill direction will require around 1150 feet of climbing.

 The upper end of the trail is about 0.1 miles west of the Porcupine Rim trailhead (toward Moab).